-Pin Length
+Pin Length Inspection

 Diamond Pier foundations are designed to be inspected from above grade after they have been installed.
-An inspection plug must be installed at the lower (driven) end of the pin to keep soils from moving up inside it and to allow a tape measure to be slid down from the top of the installed pin to verify its length (see "Inspection Plugs" on page 16).
+An inspection plug must be installed at the lower (driven) end of the pin to keep soils from moving up inside it and to allow a tape measure to be slid down from the top of the installed pin to verify its length (see "Install Inspection Plugs in Pins" on page 11).